hyphaltip/htbda_perl_class/lectures/NGS/NGS_DNA.slides.md

     $ samtools view -b -S SRR567756.sam > SRR567756.unsrt.bam
     # will create SRR567756.bam which is sorted (by chrom position)
     $ samtools sort SRR567756.unsrt.bam SRR567756
-    # build index
+    # build BAM index (bai file)
     $ samtools index SRR567756.bam

 ---
 #BAM using Picard tools

-Can convert and sort all in one go with Picard
+Can convert and sort all in one go with Picard, here is a simple set of commands

+    qsub -l mem=2gb -I # this will span a new process on a new machine, module load picard # this will se the PICARD environment variable,
+    # see it by typing 'env PICARD'
+    # in java -Xmx2g asks for 2gb of memory
-    $ java -Xmx3gb -jar SortSam.jar IN=SRR567756.sam OUT=SRR567756.bam \
+    java -Xmx2g -jar $PICARD/SortSam.jar I=SRR567756.sam O=SRR567756.bam \
-     SORT_ORDER=coordinate VALIDATION_STRINGENCY=SILENT
+     SORT_ORDER=coordinate VALIDATION_STRINGENCY=SILENT CREATE_INDEX=TRUE

 Lots of other resources for SAM/BAM manipulation in Picard documentation on the web [http://picard.sourceforge.net/command-line-overview.shtml](http://picard.sourceforge.net/command-line-overview.shtml).